Facebook Pixel Code

 OVERALL AWARDS

-Overall trophies and medals are presented at the end of each set and awarded to the dancers who scored within the top 10 of their age division (Mini, Junior, Teen, and Senior) and level (Performance, Advanced, and Competitive).
+Overall trophies and medals are presented at the end of each set and awarded to the dancers who scored within the top 10 of their age division (Mini, Junior, Teen, Senior, and Adult) and level (Shine, Performance, Advanced, and Competitive).

-If a contestant performs two solos, only the highest scoring one counts for the top overall awards.
+If a contestant in the competitive-level performs two solos, only the highest scoring one counts for the top overall awards.

 ADJUDICATION